-Every traveler while planning a vacation, often wonders in what currency it is most advantageous to take cash when traveling, and whether it is necessary to take the money in cash or use a credit card?
+Every traveller while planning a vacation, often wonders in what currency it is most advantageous to take cash when travelling, and whether it is necessary to take the money in cash or use a credit card?
 In this article, we’ll help you sort out this issue and tell you about the national currency of Armenia, about the main currency exchange points in Yerevan and regions and the major banks and overall monetary circulation in the country.

 Currency Exchange in Armenia: Armenian National Currency

 For nearly two decades, to be more exact, since 1993, after the collapse of the Soviet Union and the independence as “Armenian Dram” has become the national currency having replaced the Soviet ruble.
 National currency and all “financial issues” of Armenia are regulated by the Central Bank of Armenia.
-It is worth noting that AMD is the national currency not only of the Republic of Armenia, but also of the Nagorno-Karabakh Republic, which has been inhabited by native Armenians for millennia.
+It is worth noting that AMD is the national currency not only of the Republic of Armenia but also of the Nagorno-Karabakh Republic, which has been inhabited by native Armenians for millennia.
 So if you are planning to visit the ancient Artsakh, the problems with the currency will not arise.

-Dram in Armenian language means money, but the word has Greek roots.
+The Dram in the Armenian language means money, but the word has Greek roots.
 In international format, the Armenian dram is denoted as AMD.
 Currently in circulation are banknotes with the nominal value of 1000, 5000, 10 000, 20 000 and 100 000 AMD, as well as coins in denominations of 10, 20, 50, 100, 200 and 500 drams.
-In 2001, the banknote with the nominal value of 50 000 AMD was first released in honor of the 1,700th anniversary of the adoption of Christianity as a state religion in Armenia.
+In 2001, the banknote with the nominal value of 50 000 AMD was first released in honour of the 1,700th anniversary of the adoption of Christianity as a state religion in Armenia.

 On the AMD banknotes are represented prominent figures of culture, which had a great contribution to the history and spiritual development of the country; historically valuable monuments and beautiful fragments of the paintings of the great Armenian painter Martiros Sarian.